cemg-yonsei/RASER/README.md

 ---

+## 🔬 How RASER Works

+RASER starts from a binary image in which the particle phase has already been identified.
+The segmentation proceeds as follows:

+1. **Connected-component identification**
+   Initial particles and fused clusters are identified according to the user-defined voxel connectivity.

+2. **Size-based classification**
+   Detected objects are divided into **coarse** and **small** particles using the threshold `d_min`.
+Small particles are retained without further erosion, while coarse particles are passed to the erosion–reconstitution process.

+3. **Surface erosion**
+   At the current erosion depth, surface voxels are removed layer by layer.
+The indices of all removed voxels are stored so that the original particle volume can later be reconstructed.

+4. **Particle-core identification**
+   After erosion, newly separated connected components are identified as individual particle cores.

+5. **Surface reconstitution**
+   Removed voxel layers are restored in reverse order (Last-In, First-Out).
+Voxels are reassigned to neighboring particle cores according to the selected connectivity.

+6. **Interface conflict resolution**
+   If a removed voxel is adjacent to multiple particles, RASER resolves the competing assignments deterministically to maintain unique particle labels.

+7. **Iterative convergence**
+   Steps 2–6 are repeated at the same erosion depth until the number of identified particles no longer changes.

+8. **Recursive convergence**
+   The erosion depth is then increased by one voxel and the iterative process is repeated.
+RASER terminates when increasing the erosion depth produces no additional particle separation.

 ## 📁 Repository Structure & Function Reference

 The source code is modularized into specialized functions to ensure transparency and reproducibility.